 Europe has something for everyone

-With its varied culture, history and landscapes, Europe offers something for every kind of traveller.
+With its varied culture, history and landscapes, Europe offers something for every kind of traveler.
 Those seeking sunshine and sandy beaches can relax along the Mediterranean coastline whilst adventure seekers can head to the ski slopes of Switzerland or Austria.

 With 90 days to explore, ETIAS for tourism offers the chance to discover as many of the 26 Schengen Area countries as they wish, each of which offers a unique visitor experience.

-Doing business in Europe with ETIAS
+Doing Business in Europe with ETIAS